-A scholar of the political economy of energy in contemporary China, his research tackles how energy in China intersects with security, foreign policy, climate change, governance, institutional change, and development finance in a national, global, and comparative context.
-He is the author of three books, including Modernization through Globalization: Why China Finances Foreign Energy Projects Worldwide (Palgrave McMillan, forthcoming), China’s International Petroleum Policy (Praeger Security International, 2010), and Energy Security Cooperation in Northeast Asia (co-edited with Jae Ku, Routledge 2015).
-His articles have appeared in journals such as Journal of Contemporary of China, Review of International Political Economy, Carbon and Climate Law Review, and Global Policy, and his public commentaries have been aired by a wide range of media outlets including the Wall Street Journal, U.S. News, China Daily, Oriental Outlook, CNBC, and Phoenix Television.
+A scholar of the political economy of energy in contemporary China, his research tackles how energy in China intersects with security, foreign policy, climate change, governance, institutional change and development finance in a national, global and comparative context.
+He is the author of three books, including Modernization through Globalization: Why China Finances Foreign Energy Projects Worldwide (Palgrave McMillan, 2019), China’s International Petroleum Policy (Praeger Security International, 2010) and Energy Security Cooperation in Northeast Asia (co-edited with Jae Ku, Routledge 2015).
+His articles have appeared in journals such as Journal of Contemporary of China, Review of International Political Economy and Energy Research & Social Science, and his public commentaries have been aired by a wide range of media outlets including the Wall Street Journal, US News, China Daily, Oriental Outlook, CNBC and Phoenix Television.

 His current research addresses the globalization of the Chinese energy industry and the role of state in the globalization of capital.

 - Kong, Bo.
 Modernization through Globalization: Why China Finances Foreign Energy Projects Worldwide.
-Palgrave McMillan (forthcoming)
+Palgrave McMillan, 2019

-- Kong, Bo and Jae Ku.
-Ed.
+- Kong, Bo and Jae Ku, eds.
 Energy Security Cooperation in Northeast Asia.
-New York, NY: Routledge, 2015.
+New York: Routledge, 2015.

 - Kong, Bo.
 China’s International Petroleum Policy.
-Santa Barbara, California: Praeger Security International, 2010.
+Santa Barbara: Praeger Security International, 2010.

 - Kong, Bo and Kevin P. Gallagher.
 “Globalizing Chinese Energy Finance: The Role of Policy Banks.”
-Journal of Contemporary China 26, no.108 (forthcoming in November 2017)
+Journal of Contemporary China 26, no. 108 (2017).

 - Meckling, Jonas, Bo Kong, and Tanvi Madan.
 “Oil and State Capitalism: Government-Firm Coopetition in China and India.”
 Review of International Political Economy 22, no. 6 (2015): 1159-1187.